 Any continuing student who tests positive for illegal drugs must withdraw from clinical nursing courses.
 The student may make a written appeal for re-admission in six months to the nursing leadership team.
 Students in Louisiana must also be cleared for readmission and progression by the LSBN.

 All costs associated with drug testing and criminal background checks are the responsibility of the student.
+Substance testing fees are nonrefundable.

 PROGRAM OF STUDY